 Examples of treatments administered by interventional radiologists include angioplasty, stenting, thrombolysis, embolization, radiofrequency ablation, and biopsies.
 These minimally invasive treatments can cure or alleviate symptoms of vascular disease, stroke, uterine fibroids, or cancer.

 Interventional radiologists must graduate from an accredited medical school, pass a licensing examination, and complete at least five years of graduate medical education (residency).
 In addition, interventional radiologists are fellowship trained for at least one year in performing minimally invasive procedures using imaging.
-This specialized training is certified by the American Board of Medical Specialties and takes place in accredited training programs.
+This specialized training is certified by the American Board of Medical Specialties (ABMS) and takes place in accredited training programs.
 Interventional radiologists are certified by the American Board of Radiology (ABR) in both Diagnostic Radiology and Vascular and Interventional Radiology.

 Further information about a career as an interventional radiologist can be found on the Society of Interventional Radiology website (www.sirweb.org).